NC STATE IN SEVILLA

 You should also be aware that:

 • Traveling is an educational experience, but you are expected to schedule your traveling around your academic needs, not vice versa.
-If you are out of town and in the process miss an exam or fail to turn in written work, you will receive an “F” for that portion of your grade.
+If you are out of town and miss an exam or fail to turn in written work, you will receive an “F” for that portion of your grade.

 • If you miss a final exam due to illness or other legitimate reason, you are expected to reschedule the exam with the professor and remain in Seville until you complete the requirements for the course.
 It will not be possible to make up work in the U.S.